petru-robu/CFGParser/README.md

 # CFGParser
 Parser for context-free grammars.
-The program manages the CFG that models the langauge L = { aⁿ bⁿ | n ≥ 0 }
+The program manages the CFG that models the langauge L = {aⁿbⁿ | n ≥ 0}
 ## CFG Definition
 Create a programmatic representation of the following: S → aSb | ε <br>
 In the program a CFG is represented like this: